Macro Calculator

 IIFYM diet – If It Fits Your Macros

+This calculator has an alternative name – the IIFYM calculator, as it is based on the principles of the IIFYM (If It Fits Your Macros) diet.
+This type of diet tracks macronutrients rather than individual foods and is based on the assumption that you can eat whatever you want as long as it fits your macros plan.
+The main benefit of such a diet is its flexibility – after all, you’re not bound to strict meal plans, but can freely enjoy your favorite foods.
+Learning how to calculate macros also requires a bit less effort than learning the principles of regular diet, so many people claim that IIFYM is more accessible.
 You need to remember, though, that IIFYM has its downsides: it ignores the recommended intake of micronutrients, such as vitamins or minerals, and cannot be used in cases of unusual medical conditions.
 It is also not recommended by conventional dietitians.
 If you plan to start an IIFYM diet, it’s a good idea to consult a professional to ensure you’re not jeopardizing your health!

 How to calculate macros for weight loss?

 If you’re planning to lose or gain weight, you will need to adjust the number obtained in the calculations described in the previous paragraph.
 It is typically assumed that each pound of body fat stores approximately 3500 kcal of energy.
 This is why you need a calorie deficit of 500 kcal a day to lose one pound or 0.5 kg a week.
 Naturally, if you want to gain weight, you will need to add the same amount of food to your diet.
+If you want to calculate macros for your weight loss or gain, you need to input two additional pieces of information into this macro calculator:

 • The first one is your target weight – how much you want to weigh after your diet.
 You can use our BMI calculator to check what weight would be optimal for you, or simply calculate the ideal weight according to four different formulas.